AviatrixSystems/terraform-modules/aviatrix-controller-iam-roles/README.md

 ```

 ### Variables

+- **secondary-account-ids**

+  A list of secondary AWS account IDs.
+ONLY use this parameter if this Terraform module is applied on the AWS account of your controller.
+Example: ["11111111", "22222222"]

 - **external-controller-account-id** <Optional>

   The AWS account ID where the Aviatrix Controller was/will be launched.
 This is only required if you are creating roles